libp2p/specs/webtransport/README.md

 Unfortunately, the self-signed certificate doesn't allow the nodes to authenticate each others' peer IDs.
 It is therefore necessary to run an additional libp2p handshake on a newly established WebTransport connection.
 The first stream that the client opens on a new WebTransport session is used to perform a libp2p handshake using Noise (https://github.com/libp2p/specs/tree/master/noise).
 The client SHOULD start the handshake right after sending the CONNECT request, without waiting for the server's response.

-In order to verify that the end-to-end encryption of the connection, the peers need to establish that no MITM intercepted the connection.
+In order to verify end-to-end encryption of the connection, the peers need to establish that no MITM intercepted the connection.
 To do so, the server MUST include the certificate hash of the currently used certificate as well as the certificate hashes of all future certificates it has already advertised to the network in the `webtransport_certhashes` Noise extension (see Noise Extension section of the [Noise spec](/noise/README.md)).
 The hash of recently used, but expired certificates SHOULD also be included.

 On receipt of the `webtransport_certhashes` extension, the client MUST verify that the certificate hash of the certificate that was used on the connection is contained in the server's list.
 If the client was willing to accept multiple certificate hashes, but cannot determine which certificate was actually used to establish the connection (this will commonly be the case for browser clients), it MUST verify that all certificate hashes are contained in the server's list.
 If verification fails, it MUST abort the handshake.